 Summer in the City Adult Formation Series

-Join us in the Fowler Hall Great Room between the 8:00 and 11:00 a.m. services (approximately 9:00 a.m.) for the June and July programs of the Summer in the City adult formation series.
-(More speakers will be announced for August soon)
+Join us in the Fowler Hall Great Room between the 8:00 and 11:00 a.m. services (approximately 9:00 a.m.) for the August 19 and 26 programs of the Summer in the City adult formation series.

 John Kramar is an Elder at Old First Presbyterian Church, San Francisco, with a life’s calling to welcome the sojourner among us.
 He is